-The above table reflects that we currently have ten preclinical and research programs in our pipeline focused on targeting Alzheimer's disease, Parkinson's disease, amyotrophic lateral sclerosis (ALS), progressive multiple sclerosis, and oncology.
+The above table reflects that we currently have ten research programs identified in our research and development pipeline focused on targeting Alzheimer's disease, Parkinson's disease, amyotrophic lateral sclerosis (ALS), progressive multiple sclerosis and oncology.
 Currently, we estimate that these programs are one to three years or more away from entering preclinical studies assuming that these programs meet our requirements for advancement into the preclinical stage.
 For each of our programs in our research and development pipeline we are working to identify biomarkers to be utilized in preclinical studies for each program.